How to email a word document using C#, VB.NET

 document.Open("Template.docx", FormatType.Docx);

-//Save the HTML file as string
+//Saves the HTML file as a string

 MemoryStream docStream = new MemoryStream();